-The kBox offers everything from the low force, low-speed training up to high forces, power training and the possibility of everything from pure concentric contractions to eccentric overload.
-All this provided in a safe, soundless and ergonomic way and with no risk of accident.
+The kBox and the kPulley offer everything from the low force, low-speed training up to high forces, power training, and the possibility of everything from pure concentric contractions to eccentric overload.
+All this provided in a safe, soundless, and ergonomic way and with no risk of accident.
 With a small, mobile device like the kBox it also fits easily into a smaller clinic, where space is limited or even the client’s home when convenient.

-Using a computerised feedback system such as the kMeter, you can monitor your client’s effort and power output, following their progression over time.
-This is also helpful if you want to limit their movement range or load.
-Visual feedback can also be a great motivational tool for your client.
+Using a computerized feedback system such as the kMeter, you can monitor effort and power output, following progression over time.
+This is also helpful if you want to limit movement range or load.
+Visual feedback can also be a great motivational tool.

 The harness automatically distributes the pressure from the load equally over both shoulders and also reduces torque on the lower back if the client’s technique isn’t perfect.
 This is helpful for beginners as from the first day in the clinic, you can start doing squats and other functional lower limb exercises even if the client is completely new to the type of lift.

-Eccentric load is widely accepted as the most effective way to treat tendinopathy and it has never been simpler than on the kBox.
+The eccentric load is widely accepted as the most effective way to treat tendinopathy and it has never been simpler than on the kBox and kPulley.
 Using different types of methods you can create a significant eccentric load in all possible exercises.

 Flywheel training has a solid foundation in scientific support.
-Important examples include studies with eccentric training in tendinopathy (Murtaugh & Ihm 2013), eccentric training for elderly (Gault & Willems 2013) and flywheel training with elderly (Onambele 2008).
+Important examples include studies with eccentric training in tendinopathy (Murtaugh & Ihm 2013), eccentric training for the elderly (Gault & Willems 2013), and flywheel training with the elderly (Onambele 2008).

 - Applications of flywheel training in rehabilitation